Director Of Liability Article:

 For CRA to successfully claim against a director it must meet certain requirements under the Income Tax Act.
 CRA must file a certificate in respect of the corporations tax liability and CRA must attempt to have execution against the corporation and the execution must be returned unsatisfied.
 In the case of a liquidation in bankruptcy, CRA must prove its claim within 6 months of the date of bankruptcy.
 If these actions have not been met by CRA then the director has no liability.

 CRA also has only 2 years to attempt to collect the liability from the director.
 If the 2-year period passes then the director escapes any liability for the unremitted deductions.
-In order to attempt to collect from the director, it must be established that the funds could not be collected from the corporation or from the Receiver or Trustee in bankruptcy.
+In order to attempt to collect from the director, it must be established that the funds could not be collected from the corporation or from the Receiver or licensed insolvency trustee.

 CRA has first priority on all assets of a bankrupt company.
 If a company files a bankruptcy CRA has priority over all other secured creditors even those who had security on the assets of a company prior to CRA having a debt owed, such as a General Security Agreement by a banking institution.
 This priority is given to CRA through the Income Tax Act.
 If the company continues to go forward in a receivership CRA must be paid for any arrears in crown taxes.